DreymaR/BigBagKbdTrix/README.md

 - Better alignment of images and text around them.
 - Change the style of spoilers so that they're more visible.
 - Change font to 'Open Sans' for easier-on-the-eyes reading.
-- Use CSS for the spoilers mechanism and js only for the classes' adding and removing.
 - Additional padding at the bottom of 'code' blocks.
 - Smaller logo.
 - Implement SASS/LESS for easier reading of the styles code.